chriskrycho/v4.chriskrycho.com/2014/nailed-it.txt

 Subtitle: Marvel Actually Understands New Media
 Author: Chris Krycho
 Date: 2014-10-22 22:15
-Description: Someone leaked a copy of the trailer for Avengers: Age of Ultron&hellip; and Marvel didn&rsquo;t throw a fit.
+Summary: Someone leaked a copy of the trailer for Avengers: Age of Ultron&hellip; and Marvel didn&rsquo;t throw a fit.
 Quite the opposite, in fact.

 Yesterday, something rather remarkable happened.
 Someone leaked a copy of the trailer for _Avengers: Age of Ultron_... and Marvel, rather than throwing a